-- Articles/Reviews are to be typewritten in Times New Roman, 12, double spaced with 1″ margin on all sides, in .doc/.docx format.
+- Articles/Reviews are to be typewritten in Times New Roman, 12, double-spaced with 1″ margin on all sides, in .doc/.docx format.

 - Stylesheet and citation pattern should comply with MLA 7th or 8th Edition format.

-- A separate cover page should include the author’s name, designation, an abstract of 250-300 words with a maximum of 5 keywords and a short bio-note of 50-100 words.
+- A separate cover page should include the author’s name, designation, an abstract of 250-300 words with a maximum of 5 keywords, and a short bio-note of 50-100 words.

 - The main article should not in any way contain the author’s name.
-Otherwise the article will NOT be considered.
+Otherwise, the article will NOT be considered.

-- The contributors are responsible for obtaining permission to reproduce any material, including photographs and illustrations for which they do not hold copyright.
+- The contributors are responsible for obtaining permission to reproduce any material, including photographs and illustrations for which they do not hold the copyright.

 NO Article Processing Charges (APC), Article Submission Charges & Publication Charges

-There is no Article Processing Charges (APC), Article Submission Charges and Publication Charges for postScriptum.
+There is no Article Processing Charges (APC), Article Submission Charges, and Publication Charges for postScriptum.
 We do not accept any fee at any stage of publication nor do we pay the authors for their contributions.

 postScriptum is funded only by Sarat Centenary College and does not receive any kind of sponsorship.

 Identities of the authors and the reviewers are strictly kept concealed in compliance with the blind peer review policy.
-After receiving review report, the author of the article is informed about the status of the article along with the review report and reviewer’s comment(s).
+After receiving the review report, the author of the article is informed about the status of the article along with the review report and reviewer’s comment(s).

 Popular articles, book, film/media reviews are subject to editorial review only.

-In general it takes at least six to eight weeks from the deadline of submission to receive peer review report.
+In general, it takes at least six to eight weeks from the deadline of submission to receive a peer review report.
 However, we do not rush our reviewers.
 Our esteemed peers are also engaged with their primary responsibilities at their respective institutions.
 It should be noted that the journal cannot take into consideration an author’s personal research or academic career deadlines.
 We do not have anything called express publication.

-Our esteemed peers are requested to consider the following points for ensuring a transparent blind peer review process:
+Our esteemed peers are requested to consider the following points for ensuring a transparent blind peer-review process:

 - Please do not rename the .doc/.docx file you receive from us.

 - Please put only Review Comments to record your opinions/suggestions.
-If you are using MS Office Word to open/read/edit the .doc/.docx file then follow this path: select the portion of text where comment is required → Review → New Comment → write your comment inside the comment balloon that appears.
+If you are using MS Office Word to open/read/edit the .doc/.docx file then follow this path: select the portion of text where a comment is required → Review → New Comment → write your comment inside the comment balloon that appears.